tevli/redis-php/README.md

 # redis-php
-A Redis Implementation in pure PHP
+A Redis Implementation in pure PHP done as part of Codecrafters "build redis" challenge.